 Research is the main emphasis of the MS, Bridge, and PhD programs.
-Choice of Research Advisor is, therefore, tremendously important.
-The department has implemented a mechanism by which students can be informed of research done in different laboratories and also have the opportunity to switch research groups after two semesters, should the students and faculty decide another research group would be a better match for their interests.
+The choice of Research Advisor is, therefore, tremendously important.
+The following section explains how students are informed of research done in different laboratories.

 4.1 Chemistry C500.
 Chemistry C500 is a course for all new graduate students enrolled in the Bridge and PhD programs in chemistry.
 Normally, the course begins in the fall semester and continues through the second semester of the academic year for a total of 6 credit hours.
 Two important purposes of the course are to (1) stimulate an acquaintance with all members of all chemistry faculty and to (2) promote an active start in research.